krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     loadable database library.

 **default_domain**
-    This tag is used for Kerberos 4 compatibility.
-Kerberos 4 does not require the entire hostname of a server to be in its principal like Kerberos 5 does.
-This tag provides the domain name needed to produce a full hostname when translating V4 principal names into V5 principal names.
-All servers in this realm are assumed to be in the domain given as the value of this tag.
+    This tag specifies the domain used to expand hostnames when translating Kerberos 4 service principals to Kerberos 5 principals (for example, when converting ``rcmd.hostname`` to
+    ``host/hostname.domain``).

 **kdc**
     The name or address of a host running a KDC for that realm.
 An